Lumorix-studios/Neo/README.md

 ## Repository

-The AgenticCoder source code is available on GitHub:
+The source code is available on GitHub:

 https://github.com/Lumorix-studios/Neo